Morisco: Expulsion

 Although many Moriscos were sincere Christians, adult Moriscos were often assumed to be covert Muslims (i.e. crypto-Muslims), but expelling their children presented the government with a dilemma.
 As the children had all been baptized, the government could not legally or morally transport them to Muslim lands.
 Some authorities proposed that children should be forcibly separated from their parents, but sheer numbers showed this to be impractical.
 Consequently, the official destination of the expellees was generally stated to be France (more specifically Marseille).
 After the assassination of Henry IV in 1610, about 150,000 Moriscos were sent there.
 Many of the Moriscos migrated from Marseille to other lands in Christendom, including Italy and Sicily, or Constantinople.
 Estimates of returnee numbers vary, with historian Earl Hamilton believing that as many as a quarter of those expelled may have returned to Spain.

-A number of the refugees settled in Muslim-held lands, mostly in the Ottoman Empire, in Algeria, Tunisia or Morocco; many of them came to Galata in the Ottoman Empire – from 1609 to the 1620s, many Moriscos settled there.
+A number of the refugees settled in the Mediterranean Maghreb and throughout the Levant, mostly in the Ottoman Empire, in Algeria, Tunisia or Morocco; some fled to Galata in the Ottoman Empire – from 1609 to the 1620s, where many Moriscos settled.